rpat9/MasterChef/masterchef-backend/README.md

 - Real AI recipe generation with structured output
 - Complete audit trail for debugging and metrics
 - Reproducible local environment with Docker

-### Why Not Deployed?

-This system is **deployment-ready** for AWS (designed for ECS, RDS, and S3).
-The architecture supports production deployment to any cloud provider.

-**The maintainer chooses not to deploy to avoid recurring costs** (~$50-100/month for minimal traffic).
-This demonstrates production-ready engineering practices while maintaining zero operational expenses.

-**Translation**: *"I know how to deploy to production.
-I'm choosing not to pay for it."*

 ---